 - wanted to double my operation in five to seven years?

 After you identify how you can position yourself for opportunities, take the next step.
 Commit to your goals.
 This might mean doing things differently, sitting down with a broker to devise a better marketing plan or developing relationships with trusted advisors.

 It has never been easy to get started in production agriculture.
-But I’d offer that despite today’s challenging conditions, there are going to be more opportunities than ever.
+But even in challenging conditions, opportunities will come along.